 Developing, monitoring, reviewing and improving national standards

-Compliance and Quality Assurance (CQA) is one of the constituent portfolios of the NARU Central Management Team.
+Quality and Improvement is one of the constituent portfolios of the NARU Central Management Team.

 NARU works closely with a range of stakeholders and our parent organisation, NHS England, to develop policy which is consistent with that balance of risk.

-The Compliance Function within NARU develops mandatory minimum standards across a series of national capabilities and supports their ongoing maintenance.
+The Quality and Improvement function within NARU develops mandatory minimum standards across a series of national capabilities and supports their ongoing maintenance.
 These standards ensure that service specifications remain legally compliant and that specialist capabilities can be efficiently maintained locally to a nationally interoperable standard, meeting NHS and Central Government expectations.

 Guidance and Local Support

-The Compliance Team develops and publishes a wide range of national guidance material to support the local delivery of EPRR capabilities within Ambulance Trusts.
+The Quality and Improvement Team develops and publishes a wide range of national guidance material to support the local delivery of EPRR capabilities within Ambulance Trusts.
 Its staff also provide subject matter expertise as required and regularly visit local EPRR units to discover and share best practice.